INSHAPE NEWS OPINION

-Your body will suffer from many consequences as a result of lack of sleep in the short and long-term.
+Your body will suffer, and as a result of lack of sleep and this can affect your physical and mental health.

 Some short term symptoms are as follows: